Kalnazar/ImageAPI-iOS/README.md

 # ImageAPI-iOS

+iOS(Storyboard) with auto-layout, constraints.
 The practice of parsing data from the API, API - was used by the site Unsplash.com.
 In this project, there are two buttons that, when clicked, will change the image and text accordingly.
 Pictures are taken randomly from the API.

 ### Screenshots